Pearl raises cash, leads move to paid answers

-SAN FRANCISCO (Reuters) - What types of online information services can make money by charging fees rather than relying on advertising?
+SAN FRANCISCO, June 19 (Reuters) - What types of online information services can make money by charging fees rather than relying on advertising?

 That’s the sort of question that one might put to the business-oriented question-and-answer service Pearl.com.